 The amount of dirt, grease, or swarf the cleaner has to remove – This would include how dirty the individual parts are and how many parts there are to clean.
 Is the “dirt” just dirt or is it debris or swarf?
 What is the overall workload?
-The dirtier the parts are, the sooner the cleaner will lose its effectiveness and have to be replaced.
+If the parts are very dirty, the cleaner will lose its effectiveness sooner and have to be replaced.

 How big the parts washer’s sump is – The size of the sump determines how much soil in solution the parts washer will be able to accommodate before the solution no longer works to clean.
 The smaller the sump, the sooner the cleaner will need to be replaced.

 Because the soil composition varies based on the parts themselves and how they are used, it’s difficult to estimate how long a cleaner will last.
 It’s a good question to ask of your parts washer manufacturer, however.
 The engineer who designs the parts washer will have an idea.